popunbom/docker-for-ctf/README.md

 # docker-for-ctf

-Docker Container for CTF (Capture The Flag)
+Dockerfile for CTF (Capture The Flag)

 ## Features